DigitalCyberSoft/libyal-copr/README.md

 ## Libraries Included

-This bundle includes 14 core libyal libraries:
+This bundle includes 11 core libyal libraries that have official releases:

 | Library | Purpose |
 |---------|---------|